 and what has been given.

-On this mountain, I see more than four grandfathers; more directions are fixed.
+On this mountain, I see more than four; more directions are fixed.

-For our people, in our common land, in our story today, we have six.
+For our people, in our story today, on the mountain here, there are six.

 January 2018 North Andover, Mass.